-Rotate the headlamp control clockwise to the first position to turn on the parking lamps.
-Rotate clockwise to the second position to also turn on the headlamps.
+Rotate the headlamp control clockwise to the first position P5 to turn on the parking lamps.
+Rotate clockwise to the second position on the headlamps.

 Autolamp control (if equipped)

 The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.